methoxy polyethylene glycol-epoetin beta (Injection route)

 meth-OX-ee pol-ee-ETH-i-leen GLYE-kol e-POE-e-tin BAY-ta

-Erythropoiesis-stimulating agents (ESA) increase the risk for death, serious adverse cardiovascular reactions, and stroke when administered to target a hemoglobin of greater than 11 g/dL.
+Erythropoiesis-stimulating agents (ESAs) increase the risk for death, serious adverse cardiovascular reactions, and stroke when administered to target a hemoglobin of greater than 11 g/dL.
 A hemoglobin target level or dosing strategy that does not increase these risks has not been identified.
 Use the lowest dose that reduces the need for RBC transfusions.
-Methoxy polyethylene glycol-epoetin beta is recommended for treatment of anemia due to cancer chemotherapy.
-ESAs may shorten overall survival and/or increase the risk of tumor progression or recurrence in patients with breast, non-small cell lung, head and neck, lymphoid, and cervical cancers .
+Methoxy polyethylene glycol-epoetin beta is not recommended for treatment of anemia due to cancer chemotherapy.
+ESAs may shorten overall survival and increase the risk of tumor progression or recurrence in patients with breast, non-small cell lung, head and neck, lymphoid, and cervical cancers .

 Commonly used brand name(s)